DevertNet/MageProfis_OrdersWithProduct/README.md

 # MageProfis_OrdersWithProduct
-Show all orders with a specific produtct
+Show all orders with a specific product.

+### Backend:
+Magento -> Catalog -> Products -> Choose a product -> Tab "Orders"